wythe0513/Recommendations/ReadME.md

 Recommendations_with_IBM.ipynb

 ### Acknowledgements
-Must give credit to IBM for the data and Udacity
+Must give credit to IBM for the data and Udacity for this nice project